LunaticInAHat/liboodle/README.md

 At "Condition 4", the highest-weighted symbol is moved to the end of the active alphabet, if it is not already there.

-Finally, at "Condition 5", it is ensured that the "0" symbol does not get aged out of the alphabet, unless the active alphabet already contains all possible symbols -- the reason why it is acceptable to age the "0" symbol out in this case will become clear, when we describe the `Decode` operation.
+Finally, at "Condition 5", it is ensured that the "Escape" symbol does not get aged out of the alphabet, unless the active alphabet already contains all possible symbols -- the reason why it is acceptable to age the "Escape" symbol out in this case will become clear, when we describe the `Decode` operation.

 ### Renormalize ###